 And if you are still wondering whether or not it is a good idea for you to create your own blog or website, you can read this article to find some inspiration.

-Before delving into the advantages and disadvantages that accrue from having a Managed WordPress website, we will begin with a brief WordPress introduction.
+Before digging into the advantages and disadvantages of Managed WordPress hosting, we will begin with a brief WordPress introduction.

-- However, if you thing those figures are remarkable, consider the fact that the next placed Content Management System, Joomla, commands a distant 7.2 percent of the market share.
+However, if you think those figures are remarkable, consider the fact that the next placed Content Management System, Joomla, commands a distant 7.2 percent of the market share.
 It is clear that WordPress rules the roost and by a wide margin.